AetherKiri/AetherSiglus/README.md

   0x00, 0x00, 0x00, 0x00,
 ]
 ```

+### String Encryption
+* This configuration key for this element is `override_string_encryption`.
+The value of this key can be `xor`, `none`, or `mdl`.
+The default value is `xor`.
+* In very earlier versions of SiglusEngine, string encryption was not used.
+* However, in later versions (for the most cases), string encryption is enabled by default.

+Explanation of each value:
+* `xor`: Enbales the string encryption.
+This is the default value even if the `override_string_encryption` key is not specified in the `key.toml` file.
+* `none`: Disables the string encryption.
+If you are sure that the game does not use string encryption.
+* `mdl`: Automatically detects the string encryption method by using the MDL approach (also see the paper: [https://arxiv.org/abs/cs/0312044](https://arxiv.org/abs/cs/0312044)).
+It does introduce a performance overhead, but IMO, it's minor.

 ## License
 This project is licensed under the MPL-2.0 License.
 See [LICENSE](./LICENSE-MPL-2.0) for details.